CS502

 You should turn in the proj5 directory.
 Please run an 'sbt clean' and './cleanall.sh' before submitting.

-To turn in your project create a ZIP file named <purdueemailusername>-proj<N>.zip of the proj5 directory for example axhebraj-proj5.zip and upload it to the corresponding assignment on Brightspace.
+To turn in your project create a ZIP file named proj5.zip of the proj5 directory and upload it to the corresponding assignment on Brightspace.

 No other file formats or naming conventions will be accepted as submissions.
 Verify your submission by downloading the ZIP file you uploaded on Brightspace and extracting its content.
 The uncompressed content should be the proj5 folder containing the code.